LvChengbin/jaunty/README.md

 ## J.Model

-Jolin provides a built-in `Model` named `J.Model` which can help you to create a model and to bind it to a J.View instance easily.
+Jaunty provides a built-in `Model` named `J.Model` which can help you to create a model and to bind it to a J.View instance easily.

 ### Creating a J.Model instance

-J.Model is an extension which extends from [J.Extension](#jextension), so, a J.Model instance would follow the rules of J.Extension class, and it can be created and loaded in the same as a typical extension.
+J.Model is an extension which extends from [J.Extension](#jextension), so, a J.Model instance would conform to the rules of J.Extension class, and it can be created and loaded in the same as a typical extension.

 So, for creating an instance of J.Model, just use `new J.Model`: